MaxGunter99/digital_rubiks_cube/ReadMe.md

 This is an interactive Python project that brings the classic Rubik's Cube into the digital realm.
 This project leverages a sophisticated Python 3D matrix data structure to store and manipulate the values of each side of the Rubik's Cube

+The python code in this project is crafted without the assistance of AI, aiming for optimal performance.
+The primary goal is to solve the Rubik's Cube faster than 30 seconds, and ideally, quicker than it takes to do the Hokey Pokey dance.

 ## Run Commands:
 [Link to Makefile](Makefile)